jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 So are the price fluctuations normally distributed?
 Eyeballing the chart above, it appears not.
 At least for this data set.
 Without measuring it objectively, it certainly looks like the Laplace distribution is a better fit.
 But what happens if we perform this experiment on different data sets?
 Will we get the same results for different asset types?
 What if we study intraday data instead of daily closing prices?
 The following sections present the result of this analysis across a mix of different markets and time frames.

-## Exchange Traded Funds
+## Exchange-Traded Funds

-To get some broader insights regarding the behavior of price movements, I want to take a look at some more exchange traded funds with a few different underlying asset types.
+To get some broader insights regarding the behavior of price movements, I want to take a look at some more exchange-traded funds with a few different underlying asset types.
 Let's examine the daily closing prices for the following ETFs:

 {% latex 1 fig-04 %}
     \begin{document}